 Other research has shown that children with special needs can benefit from the positive effect of drumming experiences in many ways: social behaviour, grief, self-expression, self-esteem, group cohesion, depression, behavioral issues, bi-manual coordination, and more!

-Stagg Drumkits are great, with prices starting at just £169 (price correct as of October 2015, subject to change) making their kits the most affordable starter kits we sell.
+Stagg Drumkits are great, with prices starting at just over £100( subject to change) making their kits the most affordable starter kits we sell.
 If you're on a budget then other musical instruments may offer a fun alternative for children to experiment with rhythm: Our selection of Percussion Instruments includes shakers, Tambourines and Cajons.

 Acoustic vs. Electronic Drums: Which One To Choose?